-Presbyterians Today published by the General Assembly Mission Council of the Presbyterian Church (U.S.A.), is a national magazine about Presbyterian mission and ministry.
-It is published 10 times a year, with combined January/February and July/August or June/July issues.
+Presbyterians Today published by the Presbyterian Mission Agency of the Presbyterian Church (U.S.A.), is a national magazine about Presbyterian mission and ministry.
+It is published 11 times a year, with a combined January/February issue.
 Most readers are loyal, long-time subscribers.
 While they vary in age, gender and geographic location, most readers are married, active in their church and community, affluent and well-educated.
 About a quarter of PT readers are active clergy; the balance are laypersons.

 Presbyterians Today seeks to

-- Report in a fair, accurate and uplifting way the activities of the Presbyterian Church (U.S.A.) and of its members, leaders and mission partners, usually with a special emphasis on the mission and ministries of the General Assembly Mission Council.
+- Report in a fair, accurate and uplifting way the activities of the Presbyterian Church (U.S.A.) and of its members, leaders and mission partners, usually with a special emphasis on the mission and ministries of the Presbyterian Mission Agency.

 - Uphold the mission of the Presbyterian Church (U.S.A.).